What is Torah Study?

 The Law has been a misused phrase in Christianity, and one I think will cease to be negative if understood in its full context.
 Torah is a word which points to the Teachings within the first five books of the Bible.
 These first five books are what spawned every other Scripture.

 Without our Greek logic telling us that we are masters of our own truth, we will cling to the Torah as the life preserve we need.
-If Jesus is truly the Living Torah as John proclaims him to be, then why do we not embrace the Torah, not because it gives us righteousness.
+If Jesus is truly the Living Torah as John proclaims him to be, then why do we not embrace the Torah, not because it gives us righteousness but because it is essential in understanding who our Messiah truly is.

-Paul explained that righteousness is faith in the Messiah, not following what to do, but within the Torah we can find the proper way to follow, rather than building on sinking sand, we will have solid foundations.
+Paul explained that righteousness is faith in the Messiah, not following what to do but believing in the One who gave the Torah and was the Living Torah.
+Within the written Torah we can find the proper way to follow, rather than building on sinking sand, we will have solid foundations.

 Without these five books of teaching there could be no other ones.
 It just makes sense to study these books how the people who know them the best study them.
-I do not believe that by studying Torah anyone becomes super Christians, or do I believe Judaism is better than Christianity.
+I do not believe that by studying Torah anyone becomes super Christians, or do I believe Judaism is better than Christianity, nor do we as believers even need to call ourselves Christians, Jews, or Messianic.
+I believe that when our hearts have been changed by the Living Torah then we will choose to become involved with what the Messiah of Israel and His followers were concerned with.

 Academic learning is only one part however, heart understanding and doing is the other.
 To have this true understanding, requires us to know the foundations Jesus took for granted.

-I believe however, this is a key for Gentiles to see as we study the Torah.
-The Torah was specifically to the Nation of Israel not just one tribe, but the all 12 Tribes, it is within this context you study Torah properly.
+I believe this is a key for Gentiles to see as we study the Torah because the Torah was specifically to the Nation of Israel not just one tribe, but the all 12 (or 13) Tribes, however you break them down, and it is within this context you study Torah properly.

-Some messianic groups say the Torah Commands are for the Gentiles, I think this misses much of the mark.
-This also misses the Sages teachings about Gentiles.
+Some messianic groups say the Physical Torah Commands are for the Gentiles just as much as they are for Israelite, I think this misses much of the mark.
+This also misses the Sages teachings about Gentiles which cannot be discounted because they study from the same foundations Jesus and the Apostles uses.

-The Gentile Nations rejected the Torah at MT.
-Sinai; therefore they will never be able to properly fulfill the commandments because for the most part the commandments are physical commands not just ethical one.
-The Nation of Israel said they will do, and they will obey, we as Gentiles never said that.
+I believe that the Gentile Nations rejected the Torah at MT.
+Sinai; therefore will never be able to properly fulfill the commandments, because for the most part the important commandments are physical and relegated for people who Worship in an Earthly Temple which has been destroyed now for over 2000 years.

-Following Torah did not constitute Salvation when Moses came down with it in his hands and it does not constitute salvation now.
-Belief in the Torah (Jesus is the Word of God right), and submitting to its (or His) commands is what brings salvation, Jesus made this clear in his admonition to His Disciples, and Paul explained what belief and proclamation does in respect to salvation too (John 14:12-17, 15:5-25, Romans 10:9-10, and Eph.
+Belief in the Torah (Jesus is the Word of God right), and submitting to its (or His) commands is what brings salvation.
+Jesus made this clear in his admonition to His Disciples, and Paul explained what belief and proclamation does in respect to salvation (John 14:12-17, 15:5-25, Romans 10:9-10, and Eph.
 2:8-9).

-In principle, the written Torah contains God's definitions of morality, how to love, how to work, how to act, how to be in this World, but its commands are largely only to the Israelite.
-This is the sticky part of Studying the Torah.
+In principle, the written Torah, contains God's definitions of morality, how to love, how to work, how to act, how to be in this World, but its PHYSICAL commands are largely only to the Israelite.
+This is the sticky part of Studying the Torah, separating what it means to the Gentile and to the Israelite.

-Not everything in the Bible is to specific people or groups, but everything is for all of us, its understanding everything in context which is why we as Believers in Jesus need to understand Torah Principles.
+Not everything in the Bible is to specific people or groups, but everything is for all of us, if we can understand in context everything that Jesus did and taught we will have a much better understanding of what He called us as Disciples to do.

 1 You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 2 I would like to learn just one thing from you: Did you receive the Spirit by the works of the law, or by believing what you heard?
 3 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?
 4 Have you experienced so much in vain—if it really was in vain?
 5 So again I ask, does God give you his Spirit and work miracles among you by the works of the law, or by your believing what you heard?
 6 So also Abraham “believed God, and it was credited to him as righteousness.”